 Raiders Used Fans to Their Advantage

-During the primetime Monday Night Football matchup against the Baltimore Ravens, the Las Vegas Raiders used the fans and home-field advantage to their side.
+During the primetime Monday Night Football game against the Baltimore Ravens, the Las Vegas Raiders used the fans and home-field advantage to their side.

-It helped pump up defensive end Maxx Crosby really get into the game and the teams’ job on the field.
+It helped pump up defensive end Maxx Crosby to really get into the game and the team's job on the field.

 “They look to me for an example of someone who works hard and shows up and makes plays and does everything they have to do to win games.
 So that's what I'm going to do every single day and I've been doing that and I'm going to continue to just keep going."